Why You Need to Partner with a HIPAA Compliant VoIP Provider

 Well, the statements about fax and phone are true, but they are referring to voice communications only, and faxes by which a paper is fed into a machine and is printed at the other end.
 If VoIP were only voice phone calls, then this statement would be correct.

+Also, today’s faxes are usually delivered in unified communications systems by email.
+So, email is persistent data storage over time, and faxes transmitted in this way trigger HIPAA compliance.
 In short, for regular paper-to-paper fax—an increasingly rare way of sending faxes—the statement is true.
 For modern unified communications, where faxes are delivered by email, the statement is not true because of the email aspect.

 Be Wary of VoIP Providers Offering Conduit Service Without BAAs

 The HIPAA Final Omnibus Rule has an extensive explanatory discussion by the Department of Health and Human Services (HHS).
 It talks about the “mere conduit” exception, where a service provider only passes through protected health information.
 A phone-only service would be a mere conduit.

 But with voicemail and call recording—two facets of most VoIP-enabled unified communications services—it goes beyond that.
 HHS emphasizes that persistent data storage means an entity is “maintaining” protected health information, which triggers Business Associate status.